EduZu32/EduZu32/README.md

 <p align="center">
   🚀 <b>Welcome to my GitHub!</b><br>
-  I’m a Junior Fullstack Web Developer & ServiceNow Developer in training,<br>
+  Full-Stack Developer with experience in web development, REST APIs, and IT support.<br>
-  passionate about building modern web applications and continuously learning new technologies.
+  Passionate about enterprise platforms, process automation, and AI-driven solutions.
 </p>

 ---